nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

     return render_template("books/detail.html", id=id)
 ```
 * A blueprint can be created from the `Blueprint` class imported from flask
 * Functions can be declared as routes using annotations.
-For example, a route can be added to a blueprint
+For example, a route can be added to a blueprint named `booksCtrlr` using `@booksCtrlr.route('/')` annotation

 ### templates/home.html file
 ```html